 How to sync your Fitbit

-Syncing with your Fitbit should actually be very straightforward, which is why it can be so frustrating when your data doesn't seem to be transferring to the Fitbit app on your smartphone.
+Syncing your Fitbit should actually be very straightforward, which is why it can be pretty head-scratching when your data doesn't seem to be transferring to the Fitbit app on your smartphone.

 5. Log into the Fitbit Dashboard at https://www.fitbit.com/login.